mtcs/rnet/README.md

 # Disclaimer

-RNet is still a protptype, it may undergo heavy changes along the academic publication process.
+RNet is still a prototype, it may undergo heavy changes along the academic publication process.

 # Usefull Links